 As technology continues to advance, it can be a challenge to discern which items are the best in terms of quality and price.
-These smart devices have proven to keep seniors safe in and outside of their homes, while giving loved ones and caregivers peace of mind.
-If you or your loved one are looking for ways to use technology to live safer lives, here are some items to consider.
+These smart devices have proven to keep seniors safe in and outside of their homes while giving loved ones and caregivers peace of mind.
+If you or your loved one are looking for ways to use technology to live safer lives, here are some smart devices for seniors to consider.

 Smart Home Lighting